 The Wilkins Chronicle

-Keen Wilkins researcher and Trove contributor Andrew Dawe has done a remarkable job compiling many newspaper articles relating Sir Hubert’s adventures, up to about 1925.
-In doing so Dawsey has shot up the rankings of Trove text correctors!
+Keen Wilkins researcher and Trove contributor Andrew Dawe has done a remarkable job compiling many newspaper articles relating Sir Hubert’s adventures.
+In doing so, Dawsey has shot up the rankings of Trove text correctors!

 Background to The Wilkins Chronicle